Clear and Present DangerCommitted to the First Amendment 3/21/2004 07:00:00 PM Eastern

 Some backbones began to emerge last week, but the industry can't continue to act on some Darwinian timetable.
 It is time to fight.

-Viacom President Mel Karmazin, to his credit, dug in his heels last week when he told Sen. Sam Brownback that a particular Howard Stern broadcast was not indecent, at least as it had been defined by FCC.
+Viacom President Mel Karmazin, to his credit, dug in his heels last week when he told Sen. Sam Brownback that a particular Howard Stern broadcast was not indecent, at least as it had been

 There were a few more voices raised in opposition to the FCC's potentially sweeping new censorship powers.
 The performers' union and the major advertising associations spoke up against the new indecency-enforcement bills that, combined with the Bono decision, would chill content to a greater degree than any rules in the nation's broadcast history.